On Opial's Lemma: Opial sequences and projections onto Opial sets

 \section{Opial sequences and projections onto Opial sets}

 In this section, we study the behaviour of $(P_Cx_n)$ when $(x_n)_\nnn$ is a sequence in $X$ such that $(x_n)_\nnn$ is Opial \wrt\ the nonempty closed convex subset $C$ of $X$.
-Our analysis relies on the following concept, introduced by Edelstein \cite{Edel72} in 1972 originally for analyzing nonexpansive mappings (see also \cite[Chapter~9]{GoeKirk}):
+The closedness and convexity of $C$ is imposed because our analysis relies on the following concept, introduced by Edelstein \cite{Edel72} in 1972 originally for analyzing nonexpansive mappings (see also \cite[Chapter~9]{GoeKirk}):

 \begin{definition}[asymptotic center] Let $(u_n)_\nnn$ be a bounded sequence in $X$ and let $C$ be a nonempty closed convex subset of $X$.
 Then there is a unique point $\widehat{c}\in C$ such that